 - Line crock pot with liner (optional but recommended) or spray with non-stick spray.

-- Slice brisket, against the grain and serve with strained vegetables.
+- When ready to serve, slice the meat against the grain and serve with the vegetables.

 Optional

-- Reserve and strain cooking liquid to prepare soup or chowder.
+- Reserve and strain cooking liquid to prepare soup or chowder with leftovers.

 Nutrition